juancaflorez/juancaflorez.github.io/docs/long-read/planets-bgr.md

   - unity
   - blender
 ---
-# Planet generation
+# Procedural Planets
 ![Homeworld mobile](rsr/planetsbgr/planets_hw.png){ loading=lazy }

 ## Intro
-This page documents the creation process of creating shaders and textures for a planets system in a mobile platform game, however it doesn't expose any specific parts of C# code (Unity) or the specifics of the rendering pipeline from the game for legal reasons.
+This page documents the creation process of creating shaders and textures for a PCG planets system targeting mobile platforms.
+However the document doesn't expose any specific parts of C# code (Unity) or the code from the rendering pipeline for legal reasons.
-The planets were created for the URP rendering pipeline, under a tight texture budget and hardware limitations.

 ## Previous work
 As with any other work, it is important to consult previous solutions before reinventing the wheel.
-The best description found came from another tech team in a similar game genre, [eve online](https://www.eveonline.com/news/view/awesome-looking-planets)
+The best documented solution found came from another tech team in a similar game genre, [EVE online](https://www.eveonline.com/news/view/awesome-looking-planets).
 In the referenced article they outline their approach in broad terms and mention the key challenges in their generation system.
-This resource served me as a guide.

 A few interesting highlights from the article include:

-  - The planets are generated blending height maps
+  - The planets were generated blending height maps
-  - The height maps are created by a team of artists
+  - The height maps were created by a team of artists
-  - The planet shader uses two projections to avoid texture distortions at the poles
+  - The planet shaders uses two projections to avoid texture distortions at the poles

 ## Resources and expectations
-An important consideratioin for this planet generation system is the need to coexist with other systems that use many megabytes of textures in disk and memory(VRAM), this left us constrained in how many textures could be loaded at one time, and the size of them.
+An important consideration for this planet generation system is the need to coexist with other systems that use many megabytes of textures in disk and memory.
+This left us constrained in how many textures could be loaded at one time, and the size of them.

-For the generation of the heightmaps, the area of expertise of the artists in the game is hard surfaces, this was at odds with the need of creating sculpted height maps and terrain features.
+For the generation of the height maps, the area of expertise of the artists in the team was hard surface modeling, this was at odds with the need of creating sculpted height maps and terrain features.

 ## Seamless projections

-A texture projection over a sphere will always contain a distortions at the poles.
-My solution was to solve this issue at the shader level using the following:
+A texture projection over a sphere will always contain distortions at the poles.
+My solution was to solve this issue at the shader level using:

 - Two uv sets, one with an equirectangular projection for the equator, and a planar projection for the poles.
 - One mask using the planar projection uvs.